-- Expect a lot of bloody drainage for the first 3-5 days from the liposuction incisions. - · It is not possible to keep bandages on these sites dry for long.
-4 x 4 gauze dressings should be used to cover these areas. - · Use chux pads or puppy pads to avoid soiling your car, couch and bed. - · You will also notice bloody drainage emanating from around the drain tubes.
+- · Expect a lot of blood-stained drainage for the first 3-5 days from the liposuction incisions. - · It is not possible to keep bandages on these sites dry for long.
+A 4 x 4 gauze or ABD dressing should be used to cover these areas. - · Rest on Chux pads or puppy pads to avoid soiling your car, couch and bed. - · You will also notice bloody-appearing drainage emanating from around the drain tubes.
 This is normal and expected.
+A small piece of gauze and the clear, waterproof dressings are intended to collect this.

+Skin Discoloration:

-A small piece of gauze and the clear, waterproof (tegaderm) dressings are intended to collect this.
-Skin Discoloration: - · Bruising is expected in surgically treated areas and typically resolves over 3-4 weeks · Skin may appear very pink in color after surgery.
+- Bruising is expected in surgically treated areas and typically resolves over 3-4 weeks - Skin may be slightly more pinkish in appearance after surgery.
 This usually improves over the first few days to weeks.
-Increasing redness and skin feeling hot to touch around incision are signs of infection.
-PLEASE NOTIFY US IMMEDIATELY IF YOU EXPERIENCE THIS. - · Skin turning progressively more red or purple above the tummy tuck incision/lower abdomen may be a sign of inadequate blood flow.
-PLEASE NOTIFY US IMMEDIATELY IF YOU EXPERIENCE THIS. - · If you develop discoloration to extremities, such as fingers or toes, call our office immediately or go to the Emergency Room.
+Increasing redness associated with skin feeling more warm to touch in that area could represent infection.
+PLEASE CALL THE OFFICE IMMEDIATELY IF YOU ENCOUTER THIS. - · Skin turning progressively more red or purple above the tummy tuck incision/lower abdomen may be a sign of inadequate blood flow.
+PLEASE CALL THE OFFICE IMMEDIATELY IF YOU ENCOUNTER THIS. - · If you develop discoloration to extremities, such as fingers or toes, call our office immediately or go to the Emergency Room relling: - · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remaining swelling fades over 12 months.
+Especially for abdominoplasty/ tummy tucks, expect swelling to go down over a year.
+You will likely see noticeable swelling that fluctuates throughout the day in the lower abdomen for at least 6 months.